John Towneley (translator)

-John Towneley (1697–1782) was an English gentleman from a Roman Catholic family, who served in the French Army and supported the Jacobite Rising of 1745.
+John Towneley (1697–1782) was an English gentleman from a Roman Catholic family, who served in the French Royal Army and supported the Jacobite Rising of 1745.
 Living in Paris for around 30 years, he also translated Hudibras into French.

 Early life

 John Towneley was born in 1697 at Towneley Hall, Burnley, Lancashire, second surviving son of Charles Towneley and Ursula, daughter of Richard Fermor of Tusmore, Oxfordshire.
 (Note: Although Towneley's entry in the Dictionary of National Biography specifies that he was the second son, other sources say that he was the third.)

 The Towneleys were prominent members of the Roman Catholic minority in Lancashire and their private chapel served as the focus of Catholic worship in the area until the building of a public church in 1846.
 Towneley Hall was occupied by Parliamentary forces during the First English Civil War; Charles Towneley (1604-1644) raised a Royalist infantry regiment and was killed at Marston Moor in 1644.

 His grandfather Richard Towneley (1629-1707), was a scientist and astronomer, part of a close-knit group of Catholic scientific collaborators.
-Periods of anti-Catholic agitation before and after the 1688 Glorious Revolution, saw him fined and imprisoned, culminating in accusations of involvement in the 1694 Lancashire Plot, an alleged attempt to restore the exiled James II.
+Periods of anti-Catholic agitation before and after the 1688 Glorious Revolution, saw him fined and imprisoned, culminating in accusations of involvement in the 1694 Lancashire Plot, an alleged attempt to restore the exiled King James II.
 Towneley's grandfather died in 1707, as did his father four years later.

 With an allowance of only £60 a year under his father's will, in 1715 Towneley entered Gray's Inn, and studied law under William Salkeld.
 His eldest brother, also called Richard, was captured at Preston during the 1715 Rising but a jury acquitted him of treason in May 1716, although the trial involved the family in heavy expenses.
 Around 1728, Towneley and his younger brother Francis, who would also become involved with the Jacobite cause, moved to France.

 The English Catholic gentry formed a small, tight-knit group, including the Stricklands, a family based in Westmoreland and Catterick, North Yorkshire.
 It is suggested John spent time at the exile court in Rome, and served as head of household for Henry Stuart in 1743.
 There he would have met Francis Strickland (1691-1746), a long-time resident in Rome and one of the Seven Men of Moidart who accompanied Prince Charles to Scotland in 1745.